Bulat steel: History

-Process

 Structure

 Carbon steel consists of two components: pure iron, in the form of ferrite, and cementite or iron carbide, a compound of iron and carbon.
 Cementite is very hard and brittle; its hardness is about 640 by the Brinell hardness test, whereas ferrite is only 200.
 The amount of the carbon and the cooling regimen determine the crystalline and chemical composition of the final steel.
 In bulat, the slow cooling process allowed the cementite to precipitate as micro particles in between ferrite crystals and arrange in random patterns.
 The color of the carbide is dark while steel is grey.
 This mixture is what leads to the famous patterning of Damascus steel.

-Cementite is essentially a ceramic, which accounts for the sharpness of the Damascus (and bulat) steel.
+Cementite is essentially a ceramic, which accounts for the sharpness of Damascus (and bulat) steel.
 Cementite is unstable and breaks down between 600 and 1100 °C into ferrite and carbon, so working the hot metal must be done very carefully.